diegopacheco/diegopacheco-architecture-library/src/concepts/ACID.md

 # ACID

-[ACID](https://en.wikipedia.org/wiki/ACID) it's a property of database transactions intended to guarantee validity even in the event of errors, power failures.
-It's a RELATIONAL database concept.
+[ACID](https://en.wikipedia.org/wiki/ACID) is a property of database transactions intended to guarantee validity even in the event of errors or power failures.
+It is a RELATIONAL database concept.

 ## A == Atomicity